agc93/vortex-showcase/docs/content/en/docs/usage/showcase.md

 ---

-Once you've started your showcase, you'll be prompted for a name for your showcase (this can be anything you like) and you can use the *Create ...* buttons on the dialog to create your showcase (defaults to Markdown).
+Once you've started your showcase, you'll be prompted for a name for your showcase (this can be anything you like) and what format you want your showcase in.
+Choose a format using the selections at the bottom of the dialog and click Create to start the showcase generation process.
 Once we've finished creating your showcase you'll see a notification appear and you can choose to copy the showcase to your clipboard or save it to a file on your PC.